ChinoUkaegbu/IntrotoIM/March23/README.md

 ![4](images/Screenshot%20(297).jpeg)

+**Conclusion**

-This was a really cool project to do and I thoroughly enjoyed it.
-I especially loved the sound effects because they sounded so real as though they had been produced by actual interaction between objects and not just lines of code.
-I also find the fact that we can simulate certain events just by writing code really intriguing and this project further fuelled my amazement.
+This was a really cool project to do and I really enjoyed it.
+It was cool actually working with like tangible objects and seeing the way code kind of brought them to life.

 **Cool Things the Game Does**